zapboy216/Another-Next-BoilerPlate/README.md

 ### Customization

-You can easily configure Next js Boilerplate by making a search in the whole project with `FIXME:` for making quick customization.
+You can easily configure the Boilerplate by making a search in the whole project with `FIXME:` for making quick customization.
 Here is some of the most important files to customize:

 - `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your website favicon, you can generate from https://favicon.io/favicon-converter/
 - `src/utils/AppConfig.ts`: configuration file